-This is a term that is so new and fresh to a number of people but key person life insurance policy is an insurance cover that is mostly owned the business especially for individuals within the business.
+This is a term that is so new and fresh to a number of people but key person life insurance policy is an insurance policy that provides death benefit to a business if its owner or another significant employee passes away.

-In small businesses, such persons are normally the owners or co founders of the business.
-They are normally those who are normally the person or persons responsible for the majority of the major profit in the company.
+In small businesses, such key persons are normally the owners or co founders of the business.
+These key persons are normally those who are responsible for the majority of the major profit in the company.

 Key Person Life Insurance Policy covers very key people who are crucial to the business and without them the business is incapable of moving forward or thriving.